Has your tax residency day count been affected by COVID-19?

 Due to COVID-19 lockdown restrictions around the world, many people will have been forced to spend longer than planned in countries where they would not normally be a tax resident.

-Last week, the Spanish Directorate-General of Tax confirmed that if individuals spend more than 183 days in Spain in the 2020 fiscal year, they will be deemed Spanish tax-resident.
+In August 2020, the Spanish Directorate-General of Tax confirmed that if individuals spend more than 183 days in Spain in the 2020 fiscal year, they will be deemed Spanish tax-resident.

 The ruling could also affect inheritance and gift tax liabilities of Spanish residents, by determining the autonomous region where they habitually live during the 2020 fiscal year.